cotyar-dev/cotyar-dev.github.io/content/posts/my-first-post.md

 and not laid out in the docs shows up.

-In this blog post, and hopefully some in the future as well, I would like to cover these fine points so that another passer-by can get a bit of help where the various LLMs may not exhaustively answer one of those basic question.
+In this blog post, and hopefully some in the future as well, I would like to cover these fine points so that another passerby can get a bit of help where the various LLMs may not exhaustively answer one of those basic question.
 So without further adieu, let's jump into the first gotcha that I spent time with today.